 The question of how to aggregate various peoples' preferences and choose a single option has existed for millennia and is a fundamental issue in social choice theory and practice.
-Since the early days when humans institutionalized their decision making, manipulation came along with it [Staveley, 1972], as people looked for ways to change the outcome more to their liking, and leaders looked for ways to reduce their rivals' power [Kagan, 1961].
+Since the early days when humans institutionalized their decision making, manipulation came along with it [31], as people looked for ways to change the outcome more to their liking, and leaders looked for ways to reduce their rivals' power [19].

-Jumping several centuries ahead, during the late middle ages various European kingdoms established assemblies which included representatives from various areas of their country: the English parliament, the French Estates General, and others.
+Jumping ahead several centuries, during the late middle ages various European kingdoms established assemblies which included representatives from various areas of their country: the English parliament, the French Estates General, and others.
 In those assemblies which survived to become significant policy bodies, the issue of which areas received representation became crucial.
 In Britain, for example, the parliamentary districts still reflected medieval population distribution until the Great Reform Bill of 1832.
 But just as Britain was trying to solve its district allocation problem, across the Atlantic, American politicians were realizing the potential power that comes with the ability to divide a state into its districts.
 In 1812, Massachusetts governor Elbridge Gerry gave his name to the practice of gerrymandering - creating oddly shaped districts for political gain.

-Dividing a geographic area (e.g., a state into electoral districts; municipality lines for allocating taxes) into subareas subject to constraints is a problem with many possible solutions, and one of them needs be selected.
-Gerrymandering is a control problem, in which the agent in charge of the division optimizes it for their personal preferred outcome, even if there is a more natural one.
-From here on we will use political nomenclature, but note that all the results and observations apply to dividing any geographic area with resources (partisan voters are only one example) between agents in a way that can be fair, but can also be highly biased.
+Dividing a geographic area (e.g., a state into electoral districts; municipality lines for allocating municipal taxes) into subareas subject to some constraints is a problem for which there are many possible solutions, and one of them needs be selected.
+Gerrymandering is a control problem, in which the agent in charge of the division optimizes it for their personal preferred outcome, even when there is a more natural one.
+From here on we will use political nomenclature, but note that all the results and observations apply to dividing any geographic area with resources (partisan voters are only one such possibility) between agents in a way that can be fair, but can also be highly biased.

 There has been much research concerning gerrymandering in the United States, and since the 1965 Voting Rights Act particular attention has been given to minority representation issues.
-This interest has accelerated in the past two decades (and even more so in todays' political atmosphere), with much effort devoted to denunciations of gerrymandering, and arguing that it is a danger to the US political wellbeing [Klaas, 2017; New York Times Editorial Board, 2017].
-However, despite substantial effort, it is still not clear what constitutes a "good" or "fair" district map [Wang, 2016].
+This interest has accelerated in the past two decades (and even more so in todays' political atmosphere), with much effort devoted to sharp denunciations of gerrymandering, and arguing that it is a significant danger to the US political wellbeing [21, 24].
+However, despite substantial effort, it is still not clear what constitutes a "good" or "fair" district map [35].
 Is it district compactness?
-Is it population homogeneity [Wasserman, 2018]?
-But the main criticism of gerrymandering seems to be that it produces results that are unrepresentative of the overall population's desires and preferences [Nurmi, 1999].
+Is it population homogeneity [36]?
+But the main criticism of gerrymandering seems to be that it is producing results that are unrepresentative of the overall population's desires and preferences [25].

-In parallel a different dynamic is taking place in the US: for a variety of reasons, individuals are residing near people with similar party affiliation.
-In particular, supporters of one party cluster in urban areas, while rural areas are becoming the domain of their political opponents [Bishop, 2009].
-Many commentators are mixing this with the negative effect of gerrymandering [Enten, 2018; Rumi, 2017].
+In parallel to this debate, a different dynamic is taking place in the United States: for a variety of reasons, individuals are choosing to reside in such a way that they end up living near people with similar party affiliation.
+In particular, supporters of one party cluster in urban areas, while rural areas are fast becoming the domain of their political opponents [4].
+Many commentators are mixing this effect with the negative effect of gerrymandering [11, 28].